ethale/beam-mobile-app/README.md

 I am using unit tests with mocks for the services and snapshot tests for the component renders.

-Run 'npm test' to run the jest tests for the app.
+After running a 'npm i' to get all of the dependencies in place, run 'npm test' to run the jest tests for the app.

 ## Disclosure